thudgin13/coinflow-ie-challenge/README.md

 2. Error handing and validation
 3. Code readability

-To be respectful of your time this task was designed to be completed in under 2 hours.
+To be respectful of your time, this task was designed to be completed in under 2 hours.
 Please do not hesitate to reach out to our integrations engineer Tasha (tasha@coinflowlabs.app) for questions regarding the integration.
-Please do be respectful of her time as well and make sure that your questions are well formed as this will also factor into the grading.
+Please do be respectful of her time as well and make sure that your questions are well-formed as this will also factor into the grading.

-## Building & Runnning this repo
+## Building & Running this repo

 1. Install node v20 ([I like to use NVM](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/))
 2. Change the name of file `.env.example` to `.env`